Choline: Biosynthesis

 In plants, the first step in de novo biosynthesis of choline is the decarboxylation of serine into ethanolamine, which is catalyzed by a serine decarboxylase.
 The synthesis of choline from ethanolamine may take place in three parallel pathways, where three consecutive N-methylation steps catalyzed by a methyl transferase are carried out on either the free-base, phospho-bases, or phosphatidyl-bases.
 The source of the methyl group is S-adenosyl-L-methionine and S-adenosyl-L-homocysteine is generated as a side product.

-In humans and most other animals, de novo synthesis of choline is via the phosphatidylethanolamine N-methyltransferase (PEMT) pathway, but biosynthesis is not enough to meet human requirements.
+In humans and most other animals, de novo synthesis of choline proceeds via the phosphatidylethanolamine N-methyltransferase (PEMT) pathway, but biosynthesis is not enough to meet human requirements.
 In the hepatic PEMT route, 3-phosphoglycerate (3PG) receives 2 acyl groups from acyl-CoA forming a phosphatidic acid.
 It reacts with cytidine triphosphate to form cytidine diphosphate-diacylglycerol.
-Its hydroxyl group reacts with serine to form phosphatidylserine which decarboxylates to ethanolamine and phosphatidylethanolamine (PE) forms.
+Its hydroxyl group reacts with serine to form phosphatidylserine, which decarboxylates to ethanolamine and phosphatidylethanolamine (PE) forms.
 A PEMT enzyme moves three methyl groups from three S-adenosyl methionines (SAM) donors to the ethanolamine group of the phosphatidylethanolamine to form choline in the form of a phosphatidylcholine.
 Three S-adenosylhomocysteines (SAHs) are formed as a byproduct.

-Choline can also be released from more complex choline containing molecules.
+Choline can also be released from more complex precursors.
 For example, phosphatidylcholines (PC) can be hydrolyzed to choline (Chol) in most cell types.
 Choline can also be produced by the CDP-choline route, cytosolic choline kinases (CK) phosphorylate choline with ATP to phosphocholine (PChol).
 This happens in some cell types like liver and kidney.
 Choline-phosphate cytidylyltransferases (CPCT) transform PChol to CDP-choline (CDP-Chol) with cytidine triphosphate (CTP).
 CDP-choline and diglyceride are transformed to PC by diacylglycerol cholinephosphotransferase (CPT).

 In humans, certain PEMT-enzyme mutations and estrogen deficiency (often due to menopause) increase the dietary need for choline.
 In rodents, 70% of phosphatidylcholines are formed via the PEMT route and only 30% via the CDP-choline route.
 In knockout mice, PEMT inactivation makes them completely dependent on dietary choline.